stacklok/codegate-docs/STYLE-GUIDE.md

 "Jet Brains" or "Jetbrains").
 It's proper to reference a specific JetBrains IDE when needed, or simply refer to "all JetBrains IDEs".

+**LLM**: large language model, a type of machine learning model designed for natural language processing tasks.
+LLM is an abbreviation, so it's written in all caps.
+Written out, it is lower-cased.

+**MCP**: Model Context Protocol.
+MCP is an open protocol that standardizes how applications provide context to LLMs.
+MCP is an abbreviation, so it's written in all caps.
+Written out, it is proper-cased.

 **npm**: the registry for JavaScript packages (the "npm registry"), and the default package manager for JavaScript.
 Since it's both the registry _and_ the package manager, it may be useful to disambiguate "the npm registry".
 It's not an abbreviation, so it's not capitalized; it's written all lowercase (not "NPM").

+**OpenAI**: the company behind the GPT models and ChatGPT.
+It's written bi-capitalized as one word (not "Open AI" or "Openai").

 **Visual Studio Code**: a very popular free integrated development environment (IDE) from Microsoft.
 Per Microsoft's